 Happy National Croissant Day!!!!

-I’ve shared my coffee story before, today we are doing croissant because as a Francophile, it is practically demanded!
+I've shared my coffee story before, today we are doing croissants because as a Francophile, it is practically demanded!

 The best croissant I've ever had was not eaten in France.
 Yep.
 Believe it.